-- Lack of traffic lane paint
+- Fading traffic lane paint, or

-- Faulty road designs
+- Hazardous road designs and engineering

 - Police reports